 What is typesetting and why does it matter?

 Typesetting is invisible work.
 If a typesetter has done their job, a reader will never even notice a book’s typesetting since the goal of the typesetter is to make the reading experience as seamless and easy as possible.

 During this stage, we do a comprehensive typeset and check of our work.
 We fix things like: loose and tight lines, character crashes, bad word breaks, improper hyphenation, word and/or character stacks, widows, orphans, character styles, and uneven spreads.
-In addition, we also ensure your book is paginated properly so that the final product looks and reads exactly as a standard book should.
-Then, we ensure every aspect of the final file is ready for the printer.
+In addition, we ensure your book is paginated properly so that the final product looks and reads exactly as a standard book should.
+Then, we review every aspect of the final file so that it is ready for the printer.
 Ultimately, this thoroughness provides your reader with a pleasant experience.